 Choose what goes best with the outfit that you’re going to wear for the interview.
 If you own sports watches, choose the least flashy one.
-In case of dress or casual watches, go for the “midpoint” between very simple and very dressy.
+In the case of dress or casual watches, go for the “midpoint” between very simple and very dressy.
 You can’t overdo it with simplicity.

 Remember that the line of thought I’m presenting here is that of choosing the universally safe option.
 Often, you can nicely emphasize the nature of the job with something not along the lines of what I’ve written.